341 Related objects

 12 Related objects

 43 Related objects

-The Centre's unique ship plan and survey report collection holds a wealth of information concerning vessels classed by Lloyd's Register.
-With archived documents dating back to the 1830s, the collection offers an insight into the design, construction and servicing of ships throughout their career.
-From handwritten correspondence to telegrams, sketches and midship sections, the plan and survey report collection is a useful resource for maritime historians, naval architects, ancestry researchers, linguists and more!
+Our unique ship plan and survey reports hold a wealth of information concerning vessels classed by Lloyd's Register.
+Dating back to the 1830s, the collection offers an insight into the design, construction and servicing of ships throughout their career.
+From correspondence, to telegrams, and midship sections - you are bound to find something to inspire you!

 Please note, the Centre's digitisation activities are ongoing and therefore some ships/documents from the collection may not yet be available.

 Characteristically large strong built vessels, often luxurious, these liners are designed to convey passengers, and sometimes cargoes across seas and oceans.
 These ships operate on a fixed ‘line’ of scheduled ports with provisions and stores for long voyages on the open ocean.